1995 AFL Grand Final: Background

 Both clubs were back in the grand final after recent unsuccessful attempts.
-Carlton had last played in the grand final in 1993, which it had lost against Essendon; Geelong was back after having lost the previous year's premiership decider.
-The Cats had finished runners-up in three of the past six grand finals (in 1989, 1992 and 1994), and they were looking for its first flag since 1963.
+Carlton had played in the grand final in 1993, which it had lost against Essendon; Geelong was back after having lost the previous year's premiership decider.
+Geelong had finished runners-up in three of the past six grand finals (in 1989, 1992 and 1994), and was looking for its first flag since 1963.

 At the conclusion of the home and away season, Carlton had finished first on the AFL ladder with 20 wins and 2 losses, winning the McClelland Trophy.
 Geelong had finished second with 16 wins and 6 losses.

 In the lead-up to the grand final, Carlton defeated the Brisbane Bears by 13 points in the fourth qualifying final, thereby earning the week off, and subsequently defeated North Melbourne by 62 points in the second preliminary final.
 Geelong defeated Footscray by 82 points in the third qualifying final before defeating Richmond by 89 points in the first preliminary final.

 This grand final was billed as having the potential to be the best in years, with Carlton and Geelong finishing first and second on the ladder respectively and both in really good form.
 Geelong looked like it had its best chance of winning a premiership since claiming the 1963 flag, after crushing Footscray and Richmond in the previous two weeks of the finals.
 Carlton, on the other hand, were the standout team of 1995—the first team ever to win 20 home-and-away matches.